ObjectPascal-Community/1brc-ObjectPascal/README.md

 I'd like to thank [@paweld](https://github.com/paweld) for taking us from my miserable 20m attempt, to a whopping ~25s, beating the [Python script](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py) by about 4 and a half minutes.\
 I'd like to thank [@mobius](https://github.com/mobius1qwe) for taking the time to provide the Delphi version of the generator.\
 I'd like to thank [@dtpfl](https://github.com/dtpfl) for his invaluable work on maintaining the `README.md` file up to date with everything.\
-I'd like to thank Székely Balázs for providing many patches to make everything compliant with the original challenge.
+I'd like to thank Székely Balázs for providing many patches to make everything compliant with the original challenge.\
+I'd like to thank [@corneliusdavid](https://github.com/corneliusdavid) for giving some of the information files a once over and making things more legible and clear.

 ## Links
 The original repository: https://github.com/gunnarmorling/1brc \